roudasaffuri/Winery/README.md

-# Project Name
-WINERY
+# WINERY

 Description
 The WINERY project is an online store and information hub for wines.
 The project is divided into two parts:

+### USER Section:
-## USER Section: Allows users to register (signup), log in (login), add products to their cart, and contact the store via email.
+Allows users to register (signup), log in (login), add products to their cart, and contact the store via email.
 It also includes a password recovery option for forgotten passwords.
+### ADMIN Section:
-## ADMIN Section: Enables product management, including adding, updating, and deleting products.
+Enables product management, including adding, updating, and deleting products.

-Technologies
+### Technologies
 Programming Language: Python
 Design: Bootstrap
 Database: PostgreSQL (managed via pgAdmin)